zushenyan/Predefined-Color-Picker/README.md

 ## Change Log
 * v0.1.3
   * United the formation of event object.
+  * Supports ES6 feature - Symbol on all platforms.
+Thanks to babelify!
 * v0.1.2
   * Notify event listener on `setPalette()` and `setSelector()`.
 * v0.1.1